 Number Coding Scheme in Metro Manila

-However, on special occasions such as Christmas or New Year when people are busier with their preparations for the holiday, MMDA usually approved for a number coding suspension scheme, valid only in short time.
+However, on special occasions such as Christmas or New Year when people are busier with their preparations for the holiday, MMDA usually approved for a number coding suspension scheme, valid only in a short time.

-People may totally hate this coding day, but there is some hope in the middle of a chaos.
+People may totally hate this coding day, but there is some hope in the middle of chaos.
 There are some areas where they have ‘window’ hours where you can travel using your car.
 Window hours are from 10:00 AM to 3:00 PM daily in specific areas ONLY.

 Pay attention!
 Some special roads are applied different coding hours in Manila.
 Please keep in mind that you can’t still bring your vehicle in major roads stated in the photo below: